nigeljohnson73/WRFCOM/README.md

 This is a small project that uses off the shelf modules as much as possible to build a data logger for attaching to a water bottle rocket... or any kind of vehicle.
 The idea is that is used GPS and barimetric pressure to define your location with some additional parameters from Gyros and Accelerometers (maybe magnetometers).
 All of this data being logged to an SD card as fast as possible and running from a small battery.
-THe interface should be a web page from the on-board WiFi Access Point, as well as a load of Bluetooth LE (BLE) data and control.
+The interface should be a web page from the on-board WiFi Access Point, as well as a load of Bluetooth LE (BLE) data and control.

 See the '[BLE Remote Controller](https://github.com/nigeljohnson73/WRFCOM-Remote)' for more on that.